maliev/custom_s/README.md

 Run "npm install" to install all dependencies
 Put your fonts to /assets/fonts and add font-face imports to  __font-faces.scss
 Define headlines or body or default paragraph font styles etc. in the __fonts.scss file
-Define bootstrap/hamburger or custom variables
+Define bootstrap/hamburger or custom variables <br />
 Now you can run your npm build/watcher ```npm run build``` or ```npm run watch```

 ### Dependencies: